Litex (LXT) Price Tops $0.0020 on Exchanges

-Litex (CURRENCY:LXT) traded up 2.7% against the US dollar during the 24 hour period ending at 13:00 PM ET on October 22nd.
-Litex has a market capitalization of $3.95 million and $288,764.00 worth of Litex was traded on exchanges in the last day.
-During the last week, Litex has traded up 20.9% against the US dollar.
-One Litex coin can currently be purchased for approximately $0.0020 or 0.00000003 BTC on major cryptocurrency exchanges.
+Litex (CURRENCY:LXT) traded up 1.6% against the US dollar during the 24 hour period ending at 11:00 AM ET on October 23rd.
+One Litex coin can now be bought for about $0.0020 or 0.00000003 BTC on popular exchanges.
+Litex has a market capitalization of $4.03 million and $275,136.00 worth of Litex was traded on exchanges in the last day.
+During the last seven days, Litex has traded up 18.7% against the US dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.